ooddle

 5. Close the right nostril with your thumb, release the left, and exhale through the left for about four counts.

-6. Repeat for two to five minutes.
+7. Repeat for two to five minutes.
+Stop sooner if you feel lightheaded or anxious.

 Common Mistakes